felixkmh/DuplicateHider/README.md

     ICommand UninstallCommand;
 }
 ```

+The Icons are still cached for this component, but using this in the DetailsViewItemTemplate or GridViewItemTemplate may cause a lot of objects to be created whenever the views are switched or view filters are changed, depending on the used Template.

 Example Styles can be found [here](UiIntegrationExamples/DuplicateHider_ContentControl_Style_Examples.xaml).
 A selfcontained example of multiple DuplicateHider_ContentControls in the DetailsViewGameOverview.xaml can be found [here](UiIntegrationExamples/UiIntegrationDetailsViewExample), which should look like this: